NJY530/Lab12-website-test/README.md

-My PM566 Final Project Website
+My PM566 Final Project Website, the website can be seen at: https://njy530.github.io/Lab12-website-test/